Key Financial Inc Buys 4,466 Shares of Pfizer Inc. (NYSE:PFE)

 The firm also recently declared a quarterly dividend, which will be paid on Tuesday, December 1st.
 Investors of record on Friday, November 6th will be paid a dividend of $0.38 per share.
 This represents a $1.52 dividend on an annualized basis and a dividend yield of 4.18%.
 The ex-dividend date is Thursday, November 5th.
 Pfizer’s dividend payout ratio (DPR) is 51.53%.

 PFE has been the topic of a number of recent analyst reports.
 Mizuho restated a “buy” rating and issued a $43.00 price target on shares of Pfizer in a research report on Tuesday, September 15th.
-ValuEngine lowered shares of Pfizer from a “hold” rating to a “sell” rating in a research report on Thursday, July 30th.
-Morgan Stanley boosted their price target on shares of Pfizer from $36.00 to $42.00 and gave the company an “equal weight” rating in a research report on Thursday, July 30th.
+UBS Group boosted their price target on shares of Pfizer from $37.00 to $39.00 and gave the company a “neutral” rating in a research report on Wednesday, July 29th.
 Royal Bank of Canada set a $43.00 price target on shares of Pfizer and gave the company a “buy” rating in a research report on Friday, October 16th.
-Finally, Berenberg Bank assumed coverage on shares of Pfizer in a research report on Tuesday, September 29th.
-They issued a “hold” rating and a $38.00 price target on the stock.
+Atlantic Securities lowered shares of Pfizer from an “overweight” rating to a “neutral” rating and reduced their price target for the company from $44.00 to $39.00 in a research report on Monday, October 12th.
+Finally, SVB Leerink boosted their price target on shares of Pfizer from $42.00 to $43.00 and gave the company a “market perform” rating in a research report on Wednesday, October 28th.
 One investment analyst has rated the stock with a sell rating, nine have given a hold rating and five have assigned a buy rating to the company’s stock.
 Pfizer presently has an average rating of “Hold” and an average target price of $39.66.

 In other Pfizer news, major shareholder Pfizer Inc purchased 1,200,000 shares of the company’s stock in a transaction that occurred on Tuesday, October 27th.
 The stock was acquired at an average cost of $10.00 per share, with a total value of $12,000,000.00.
 Following the completion of the purchase, the insider now directly owns 27,349,211 shares in the company, valued at approximately $273,492,110.
 The acquisition was disclosed in a document filed with the Securities & Exchange Commission, which is available through this hyperlink.
 Insiders own 0.08% of the company’s stock.